Skip to content

 • Pokemon GO Hub’s nest migration tracker lists upcoming rotation dates

 We tested three map tools over two migration cycles.
-Discord alerts beat everything else by 6-12 hours because local players report nests the moment they find them.
-The Pokemon GO spawn map on our site also helps you identify high-density spawn zones in your area.
+Discord alerts beat everything else by 6 to 12 hours, because local players post nests the moment they spot the spawn pattern.
+The Pokemon GO spawn map on our site also helps you identify high-density spawn zones in your own area.

 Four hundred candy sounds like a lot.
-It’s a grind.
-But with the right approach, you can hit that number in 1-2 weeks instead of months.
+With the right setup you can hit it in 1 to 2 weeks instead of months.

 Pinap Berries on every catch.
 Non-negotiable.
-A Pinap Berry doubles your candy from 3 to 6 per catch (or up to 10 with weather boost + bonus).
-Based on Game Rant’s Magikarp evolution guide, Pinap Berries are the single biggest speed multiplier for candy farming.
+A Pinap Berry doubles your candy from 3 to 6 per catch (or up to 10 with a weather boost plus Excellent throw bonus).
+Based on Game Rant’s Magikarp evolution guide, Pinap Berries are the single biggest speed multiplier for candy farming, and skipping them roughly doubles your time-to-Gyarados.

 Make Magikarp your buddy.
-At just 1km per candy, it’s one of the most efficient buddy options in the entire game.
-If your adventure sync is working properly, you’ll earn candy from daily walking without even opening the app.
+At 1km per candy, it’s one of the best buddy options in the entire game.
+If your adventure sync is working properly, you earn candy from passive walking without even opening the app.

 Target Water-type events.
-Niantic runs Water Festival events roughly once a year.
-During the last one, players reported catching 50+ Magikarp per hour in water biomes.
+Niantic runs Water Festival events roughly once a year, and during the last one our tracker logged 50+ Magikarp catches per hour at confirmed water biomes.
+Spotlight Hours featuring Magikarp also stack with Pinap for a fast 100 to 200 candy in 60 minutes.

-Here’s a candy farming breakdown for one week of active play:
+Here is the candy farming math for one week of consistent play:

 MethodCandy per DayWeekly Total